NagarajEashwar/payoda-node-test/README.md

 It has the following features:

-+ adding users information to users collection and posts information to posts collection.
++ Adding users information to users collection and posts information to posts collection.
-+ listing users and posts.
++ Fetching users and posts list.
++ Updating users information.

 It has Four REST ful API's
 1.Creating Users and Posts(localhost:3000/create)-get method.